Barrett's Esophagus: An Overview

 Follow-Up Care

 This article serves as an introduction to Barrett's esophagus.
-More information about esophageal cancer and its treatment can be found OncoLink.
+More information about esophageal cancer and its treatment can be found at OncoLink.
 You should talk to your provider if you are concerned about Barrett's esophagus or esophageal cancer.

 AGA Institute Medical Position Panel.
 American Gastroenterological Association medical position statement on the management of Barrett's esophagus.
 Gastroenterology.
 2011; 140:1084-1091.